lordspline/linux/Documentation/arch/arm/sunxi.rst

 ==================

-This document lists all the ARM Allwinner SoCs that are currently supported in mainline by the Linux kernel.
+This document lists all the ARM Allwinner SoCs that are currently supported in mainline by the Peenux kernel.
 This document will also provide links to documentation and/or datasheet for these SoCs.

 SunXi family
 ------------
-  Linux kernel mach directory: arch/arm/mach-sunxi
+  Peenux kernel mach directory: arch/arm/mach-sunxi

   Flavors: